fanweneddie/leveldb/notes/source_code_analysis.md

 * `Next()`: It runs `ParseNextKey()` to go to the next entry and get its key-value pair.
 * `Prev()`: Firstly, it goes to the nearest restart point before the entry.
 Then, it keeps calling `ParseNextKey()` until it reaches the right entry.
-* Seek(): Firstly, it uses binary search to find the last restart point whose key < target.
+* `Seek()`: Firstly, it uses binary search to find the last restart point whose key < target.
 Then, it keeps calling `ParseNextKey()` until it reaches the first key such that key >= target.

 ### Construction: TableBuilder

 Here I introduce how to build a `SSTable`.
-It is done by class `TableBuilder` and defined in `table_builder.h/.cc`.
+It is done by class `TableBuilder` and defined in `include/leveldb/table_builder.h`.

 `TableBuilder` has these interface: